Chabejong/ERWebSolution/replit.md

 8. ✅ Updated home page hero carousel with "Responsive Web solution" image showing multiple devices
 9. ✅ Replaced all grayscale/hand images with new tech landscape images (computer with cables, networked computers in green landscapes)
 10. ✅ Moved "E&R WebSolution" from navigation menu to centered heading below hero images on all pages
-11. ✅ Fixed responsive navigation layout to prevent overflow on smaller screens - desktop nav hidden on mobile, hamburger menu shows instead
+11. ✅ Fixed responsive navigation layout to prevent overflow on smaller screens - hamburger menu shows on screens < 640px, full navigation bar shows on screens ≥ 640px
-12. ✅ Removed Company dropdown menu - all menu items now appear directly on the navigation bar (Home, Services, Reference, Partner, Contact, About Us, History, News & Press, Make a Payment)
+12. ✅ Company dropdown menu contains: About Us, History, News & Press, and Make a Payment

 ## Important Notes